rokath/trice/README.md

     is possible and gives the advantage to have very short messages (no strings) for transmission, but keep in mind that the file `til.json` is the key to read all output if your devices in the field for 10 or more years.
 - You can consider TRICE also as a kind of **data compression** what could be interesting for IoT things, especially NB-IoT, where you have very low data rates.
+- Storing logs as trices in FLASH for later analysis safes memory because a string occupies only 2 bytes.
 - Also it is possible to **encrypt** the trice transfer packets to get a reasonable protection for many cases.
   - This way you can deliver firmware images with encrypted TRICE output only readable with the appropriate key and til.json.
   - XTEA is implemented as one option.